giltene/wrk2/README.md

   latency histogram" that can be reported on using the --u_latency flag.
   The following chart depicts the differences between the correct and the "uncorrected" percentile distributions measured during wrk2 runs.
+  (The "uncorrected" distributions are labeled with "CO", for Coordinated Omission)

   ![CO example]